-These have already worked themselves into my weekend breakfast routine alongside my sourdough waffles and pancakes, and they seem to demand a morning during the week as well.
-It’s easy enough to prepare the dough a day or two in advance, proof overnight, and have fresh bomboloni first thing in the morning.
+These are such a treat; I love making them for special events (birthdays!), holiday weekends, or group gatherings.
+With my recipes for sourdough waffles and pancakes, I have lots of options for weekend breakfasts.
+It's easy enough to prepare the dough a day or two in advance, proof overnight, and have fresh bomboloni first thing in the morning.
 Because the dough is rather flexible, once you dial in the bulk and proof times, and develop a sense for when they are ready, you can adjust the schedule to make these in advance until ready to fry.
-And because frying is such a straightforward process, they’re a quick and easy thing to whip up once the dough is ready.
+And because frying is such a straightforward process, they're a quick and easy thing to whip up once the dough is ready.

 Crust, Crumb, and Texture